nextcloud/contacts/.github/ISSUE_TEMPLATE/bug_report_contacts.md

 ---
 name: Bug report for contacts
 about: Help us improving by reporting a bug for the contacts feature of this app
 labels: bug, 0.
-Needs triage
+Needs triage, feature: contacts
 ---

 <!--